About StarLeaf video addresses

 When a user sends a guest invite, all dialing information for this user is also provided for the guest.
 This means that a guest can dial from existing video conferencing equipment if he prefers.
 A user’s external video address is displayed on the screen of the StarLeaf touchscreen controller and Breeze

-: the Cloud provides external addresses for each user, room system, and conference.
+: the Cloud provides external addresses for each user, room system, and scheduled meeting.
 An external video address is to be used by people outside the organization who are using H.323 devices or SIP devices or Skype for Business clients that are routable on the Internet.
 By default, the Cloud autocompletes this address.
 However, if you require, you can edit the first part of the address.

 - Legacy video address: this address is only necessary where someone is attempting to dial this endpoint from an older H.323 device where it is not possible to dial certain characters.
 The Cloud creates this address from the directory number and a unique organization prefix that is assigned when a StarLeaf account is created in combination with the account Subdomain